 Manhattan is full of unique outdoor art installations, and new ones pop up all the time.
 This Manhattan art bike tour takes you to many of the must-see outdoor art installations, murals, and exhibits in the city.
 We spend a bit of time at each project so you have the opportunity to enjoy each piece and take pictures.
 Take in all the unique and interesting art that makes Manhattan such a picturesque city!

 - Private guided tour

-- Children ages 16 & 17 are not permitted on the tour
+- Children ages 16 & 17 are welcome accompanied by an adult

 - Young adults ages 18-20 are welcome to ride their own bike accompanied by an adult